By land and by sea why the fight against plastic pollution is just as important on our own home turf

 By investing in better recycling technology rather than outsourcing waste, the recycling industry will see higher purity levels, meaning less material in landfills and less environmental pollution.
 The more material kept in a closed loop the less that ends up where it doesn’t belong, in our oceans, streets and landfills.

 With our planet facing a waste crisis, we need to live more sustainability and recycle more efficiently.
-TOMRA’s mission is to lead the way in the resource revolution and change consumer and manufacturer behaviour.
+TOMRA’s mission is to lead the way in the resource revolution and change consumer and manufacturer behavior.
 Deposit return schemes and Clean Loop Recycling provide one part of the solution to changing attitudes around empty drink containers and improving recycling rates.